By DeVry University

 No matter who you interact with, you will need to answer questions, explain charges, decipher policies and help people take the next steps to move the billing process along.

 2. Active Listening

-When you work with healthcare professionals, listen to their explanations on how they performed certain procedures and other considerations they had specific to the case so you can apply the appropriate codes.
-Active listening is also a critical skill in medical coding and billing when you need to contact an insurance provider and understand why a claim was denied, and work to find a solution.
+When working with healthcare professionals, listen carefully to how they performed the procedures that you code so that you can apply the appropriate codes in detail.
+Active listening is also helpful when you need to speak to an insurance provider to understand why a claim was denied, and work to find a solution.

-Lastly, the ability to listen to patients and understand their situations (i.e., when they're having trouble paying their bills) will help you identify solutions that work for both the patient and the healthcare provider.
+Lastly, the ability to listen to patients and understand their situations (such as when they're having trouble paying their bills) will help you identify solutions that work for both the patient and the healthcare provider.

 3. Problem-Solving Skills

 Medical billing and coding specialists do more than just match codes to procedures and issue bills.
 They also work with insurance companies to smooth over hiccups or to find resolutions for denied claims.
 Medical billers and coders also have to and be able to communicate clearly and mindfully with patients during the billing process.